Wayne C. Booth: Life

-Booth was born in Utah of Mormon parents, Wayne Chipman Booth and Lillian Clayson Booth.
+Booth was born in Utah of Latter-day Saint parents, Wayne Chipman Booth and Lillian Clayson Booth.
 The older Booth died in 1927, when young Wayne was six years old.
 Booth graduated from American Fork High School in 1938.
 He was educated at Brigham Young University and the University of Chicago.
 He taught English at Haverford College and Earlham College before moving back to the University of Chicago.
-He maintained his membership in the LDS Church throughout his life, but took the position that many religions were equally acceptable and sufficient.
+He maintained his membership in the Church of Jesus Christ of Latter-day Saints throughout his life, but took the position that many religions were equally acceptable and sufficient.
 He was a member of both the American Philosophical Society and the American Academy of Arts and Sciences.

+He was president of the Modern Language Association in 1982.